patmaz/sliderize/README.md

 # Sliderize BETA
-awfully simple photo slider for your website :)
+awfully simple photo slider :)

 ##How to use
 ###html structure